Monday, December 31, 2018

 troublesome,

-our guilt like dirty steak knives
+our guilt dirty steak knives

 that slew sacred cows.